szupi-ipuzs/esphome-packages/README.md

 ```

 The above will create for you a sensor that shows the current count.
 The id of this sensor is ${event_counter_name}_sensor.
+The state of this sensor is stored persistently and it's restored on startup.